Read Gottfried Wilhelm Leibniz with voice, context, and method in the same frame.

 Independently of Isaac Newton, Leibniz developed the foundations of calculus, including the notation for derivatives and integrals.
 His contributions to this branch of mathematics were instrumental in the development of modern physics and engineering.

-1. Leibniz’s 7 Greatest Contributions to Philosophy: Here is an annotated list of Gottfried Wilhelm Leibniz’s 7 greatest contributions to philosophy.
+1. Leibniz’s 7 Greatest Contributions to Philosophy: An annotated list of Gottfried Wilhelm Leibniz’s 7 greatest contributions to philosophy.

 Prompt 3: Provide the most likely causes behind Leibniz becoming a notable philosopher.

-Causes Behind Leibniz Becoming a Notable Philosopher becomes more useful once its structure is made visible.
+Causes Behind Leibniz Becoming a Notable Philosopher becomes clearer once the parts stop doing different work.

 Broad Education